ozdemirht/generative-ai/RAG0/Readme.md

 **Pace of change** in technical capabilities will drive the modernization activities as long as it is within the organization's cadence to absorb these changes.
 If it becomes too frequent, then finding a good ROI to convince CFO to sign off these modernization efforts will be a challenge.
 At this point, it will depend on the company's appetite to stay with the older stack.
 Eventually, CFOs will figure out how to depreciate these investments.
-A stable tech stack will help to investment in agentic product development because any profit based business wants to delight their customers and employees so that it can increase its profits.
+A stable tech stack will help to invest in agentic solution development because any for-profit market participant wants to delight their customers and employees so that it can increase its profits.

 ## Advanced RAG